jfondrix/SyncFavorites/README.md

 # SyncFav — Self-Hosted Bookmark Sync Extension

-Sync your bookmarks across **Brave, Chrome, and Edge** using your own VPS.
+Sync your **bookmarks bar** across **Brave, Chrome, and Edge** using your own VPS.
 No third-party services, no accounts, full privacy.

 ---